-Calendula officinalis Pinky-maroon backing shows through the yellow petals to lend a pink tinge to the familiar calendula-yellow.
+Calendula officinalis Annual.
+Pinky-maroon backing shows through the yellow petals to lend a pink tinge to the familiar calendula-yellow.
 Dark centers accentuate the color contrast.
-A Morton original.
-Annual.
+A Frank Morton original.
 OSSI.
 Independent Breeder.
 Especially attractive to pollinators.
 Independent Breeder①

 4929 Zeolights - Organic